rohitl17/cab-dynamic-pricing/README.md

   - time_stamp : start of the cab journey in epoch units.
   - wind : wind speed in miles per hour.

+Note: The data currently covers locations in Boston.
+Hence, to get relatively accurate estimates, the default models are bound to work the best for Boston locations.

 ## Installation

 Installing the package using the pip command: